Domestic situation in Ashtabula Harbor turns violent

 Police said he most likely will be taken to a Cleveland hospital for further treatment.

-The shooting is under investigation and no further details are being released at this time.
+The shooting is under investigation and no further details were released on Sunday.

 Commented